Just intonation: Practical difficulties

 Synthesizers have proven a valuable tool for composers wanting to experiment with just intonation.
 They can be easily retuned with a microtuner.
 Many commercial synthesizers provide the ability to use built-in just intonation scales or to create them manually.
 Wendy Carlos used a system on her 1986 album Beauty in the Beast, where one electronic keyboard was used to play the notes, and another used to instantly set the root note to which all intervals were tuned, which allowed for modulation.
 On her 1987 lecture album Secrets of Synthesis there are audible examples of the difference in sound between equal temperament and just intonation.

+Many singers (especially barbershop quartets) and fretless instrument players naturally aim for a more just intonation when playing: